leanswift/leanswift.github.io/mobile/src/pages/po-inspection.md

 ### <a name="qi-res"></a>Inspecting Line Item & Choosing QI Result

-After tapping on a line item it can be inspected by providing required values for the attributes like, loaction, rejected reason, reject location lot number etc.
+After tapping on a line item it can be inspected by providing required values for the attributes like location, rejected reason, reject location lot number, etc.

 QI results can be chosen from the available options:-

 - Partially reported approved quantity.
 - Fully approved.
 - Approved with remarks.
-- Partailly rejected.
+- Partially rejected.
 - Rejected.

 <img src="../images/PI/2.gif" alt="settings" style="zoom:100%;" />

-Each QI options will have different details required for submitting the inspection.
+Each QI option will have different details required for submitting the inspection.

 ### <a name="confirm-demo"></a>Submit the Inpection

-Choose the location code for approved quantiy from the drop down, enter/scan approved quantity and enter the remarks.
+Choose the location code for the approved quantity from the drop-down, enter/scan approved quantity, and enter the remarks.

-If all details were entered a slider will be shown, on slide to confirm the item inspection details will be submitted via [M3 inspect](#inspect).
+If all details have entered a slider will be shown, on the slide to confirm the item inspection details will be submitted in M3.

 <img src="../images/PI/3.gif" alt="settings" style="zoom:100%;" />

 # **<a name="m3sample"></a>M3 sample workflow**

-- This section describes the Pick Reporting workflow in M3 to create purchase order.
+This section describes the Pick Reporting workflow in M3 to create a purchase order.
 The workflow can have variations depending on your current order processing- and dispatch settings.

-  The current warehouse selection can be made using the settings icon on top right corner of the screen.
+The current warehouse selection can be made using the settings icon on the top right corner of the screen.

-  ### <a name="crt-po"></a>Create Purchase order PPS200
+- ### <a name="crt-po"></a>Create Purchase order PPS200

   - Purchase order can be created in PPS200 by clicking [+] button.
 - Enter supplier, order type and Req delivery date.
   - Supplier will be defined in CRS620 and customer will be defined in CRS610
 - Add line items for the order and specify the item quantity, price and goods receiving method
   - Complete the order creation.
 It will be in status 15 - ready to send

   The Goods Receving methods will be defined in PPS345, Select Method type having quality inspect.

-  ### <a name="receive-po"></a>Receive the order in PPS300
+- ### <a name="receive-po"></a>Receive the order in PPS300

   - Enter the created purchase order number in the PPS300 panel.
   - Listed line items have to be received enter the received quantity and receive the items.